mrzResearchArena/BLAST/README.md

 1. The database had 39 segments, and the initial file size was approximately 100GB; we would get around 450GB after extraction (Until 2020).
 2. The database is now 54 segments (Last Update August 1, 2021).
 3. The segments change frequently.
+4. We can get the `update_blastdb.pl` file from BLAST tool.

 &nbsp;
 &nbsp;